Sorry, you need to enable JavaScript to visit this website.

 'GM free' and 'non-GM' claims

-'GM free' and 'non-GM' claims are made voluntarily by food manufacturers and are subject to relevant fair trading laws in Australia and New Zealand which prohibit representations about food that are, or likely to be, false, misleading or deceptive.
+'GM free' and 'non-GM' claims are made voluntarily by food manufacturers and are subject to relevant consumer protection legislation in Australia and New Zealand which prohibit representations about food that are, or likely to be, false, misleading or deceptive.
 More information on fair trade legislation is available from the Australian Competition and Consumer Commission and New Zealand Commerce Commission websites.

 Is there a list of GM foods?